Switch & Save £££ Today

 When will energy prices go down?
 A summary

-• Energy prices are expected to fall in July but may increase later in 2025.
+• Energy prices are expected to fall in July and may dip even lower later in 2025.

 Use our free tool to compare energy deals and see instantly how much you can save on energy costs by switching your provider.

-But you can avoid these rising energy prices by shopping around and switching to a fixed energy deal.
-Find out instantly how much you can save with our free switching service today
+Find out instantly how much you can save on energy bills with our free switching service today

 Switch energy supplier, save money